 Start keeping track of every task you perform

-As soon as you start learning programming, keep track of the time you need to perform a task, might it be a school project, an internship project, a task at work or a personal project.
-Split the work done in precise subtasks, note the time where you start and where you stop, then summarize everything in a notepad or a file.
-That way, you can evaluate the time by type of task (front-end, back-end, and even more precise: database connection, models, services, controllers, security, IU, and so forth) and the time you’d need for a whole project.
+Split the work done in precise subtasks, note the time where you start and where you stop, then summarize everything in a file.
+This way, you can evaluate the time by type of task and the time you’d need for a whole project.

 Keep in mind that the first time you’ll use a new technology or perform a new task, it will always take way longer than the following ones, so also take notes of the challenges you had to face in each particular case.